How to Get Through Protracted Withdrawal Caused by Antidepressants

 Combining vitamins and minerals with some herbal and homeopathic remedies can cause adverse reactions and reduce desired progress.
 Before adding in such things as St. John's Wort and 5HTP make sure that you check for possible 6adverse reactions.

 Remember that this process is not about how fast or slow it happens.
 Most of us are impatient about having to suffer anything.
 Realize your body is working as fast as it can to make the billions and billions of changes to restore and keep you healthy.
-On the very worst days, you may have to endure hour by hour.
-If you can accept that regardless of the severity of your symptoms, your body is working as hard as it can (even though you may not be able to lift a finger!) you'll have an easier time.
-In reality the more severe things seem to be, the more your body is sorting through everything it can to make the repairs and restore your health.
-I learned that instead of complaining that my body wasn't able to do things better or faster, that I needed to be grateful for the miraculous things happening to restore my health.
+In reality, the more severe things seem to be, the more your body is sorting through everything it can to make the repairs and restore your health.

 My Personal Experience: A Final Thought

 I went through this experience.
-It was extremely difficult, but I did do it, and my life is universally better.
-Some people will try to fail a time or two.
+It was extremely difficult, but my life is universally better.
+Some people will try and fail a time or two.
 But it doesn't mean they can't ever get through this process.
 There are several factors that only you can determine that will help you decide when the time is right for you to start, or even to try again.
 Be patient with yourself, your mind and your body.
 Preparation and readiness for this process may take a while.